Avoiding Workplace Accidents—How To Stay Safe On The Job

 And it’s not enough just to glance at the rules—just reading them one time.
 You need to memorize them.
 If necessary, read them occasionally to refresh your memory.
 And don’t hesitate to encourage your coworkers to do so as well.
 Management will appreciate that you are a caring and concerned employee who is doing your best to follow the rules at all times.

-The same eyes that you use to read posted rules and warning signage that are placed around your worksite should also be used to look for hazards.
+The same eyes that you use to read posted rules and warning signage that is placed around your worksite should also be used to look for hazards.
 Always be aware of your surroundings.
 Especially when you are tired.
 Look around and make sure there are no dangerous conditions like something spilled on the floor.
 Keep an eye out for tripping hazards, loose items on the floor or anything that is over stacked, overstuffed and could topple onto someone.

 Equipment that workers use should always be well-maintained to avoid problems as well.
 If you feel that equipment is not being maintained in a safe manner, you should point it out to a supervisor.
 If they disregard the problem then you should consider anonymously alerting a higher supervisor.
 Keeping your eyes open for any workplace hazards and flagging a problem if you see one could save you or one of your coworkers from having a painful injury in the future.